Essential tips for a successful video interview

 The goal for the interview is to measure the candidate against the criteria of the role and ultimately select the best person for the job.
 The use of video technology is still new to many people and as a result is likely to cause some level of anxiety and stress.
 It is important this is reduced as much as possible so the real work of assessment can take place.

 One key way to achieve this is for the interviewer to clearly outline the structure of the interview prior to the video call.
 The more information the better, format of questions, how long this is expected to be and who will be on the video call.
-Full information on the format being used (EG Zoom, Skype, Microsoft Teams and perhaps sharing hints and tips on overcoming any problems others have had with these formats).
+Full information on the format being used (E.g. Will it be a Zoom interview, Skype interview, or will you be using Microsoft Teams and perhaps sharing hints and tips on overcoming any problems others have had with these formats).
 Reiterating the format and structure at the start of the interview will help to settle any nerves and allow candidates to perform well.
 It is also a good idea to have swapped phone numbers prior to the video call as a back-up.

 It is also essential for both sides to keep the video call as personal as possible.
 Critical to this are eye contact, smiling and nodding.
 It is very tempting to look at your own face in the corner video or out of the window.
 However, even if this is a momentary glance it will likely cause a loss of personal connection.
 Smiling and nodding are also really important, as other visual clues as to how the interview is going are taken away there is much more emphasis on these.